What is a Third Party Intermediary or TPI?

 No. Some TPIs have select partners that they work with and therefore will not approach all suppliers, while others are completely independent and will consider the whole market in order to find the best possible rates.

 Similarly, their pricing structure, trading knowledge, industry experience and capacity ability will all differ between TPIs.
+Some TPIs could just be a one-man show, while others could have dozens or hundreds of experts working for them.

 It’s also important to note that not all offers are presented in the same way.
 For example, if you are using multiple TPIs then some may present you with the full costs, while others exclude their fee or produce a pass-through contract to make the unit rate look significantly lower.